-Rural and low-resource settings, where most development research happens, often lack the infrastructure required for intensive consumer data collection.
-Instead, researchers have traditionally relied on small-scale, infrequent surveys and focus groups to capture households’ self-reported preferences or needs.
+Low-resource settings often lack the infrastructure required for intensive, large-scale data collection on poverty, livelihoods, and economic development.
+Instead, researchers have relied on small or infrequent surveys to capture information about households and their environments.
 These methods are prone to measurement errors and can be costly to implement.
 As a result, development practitioners and policy-makers often lack reliable information on how best to tailor policies or programs to the specific needs of resource-poor communities.

-CEGA enhances the integrity of data collected in field research settings by promoting the use of new tools to understand human behavior, community decision-making, and the environmental impacts of economic activity.
-These include micro and nano satellites, wireless sensor networks, and mobile devices.
+CEGA enhances the integrity of data collected in field research settings by promoting the use of new technologies that help us understand human behavior, community decision-making, and the environmental impacts of economic activity.
+These include micro and nano satellites, wireless sensor networks, and mobile devices as well as advances in machine learning and artificial intelligence.
 CEGA partners with Silicon Valley technology start-ups and data scientists to make these new tools easy to use for development researchers, while ensuring the reliability and accuracy of the data collected.

-In partnership with Google and Innovations for Poverty Action, CEGA is helping non-governmental organizations (NGOs) build and use appropriately-sized data collection systems to accurately monitor, evaluate, and report impact.
+In partnership with Google and Innovations for Poverty Action, CEGA launched the Goldilocks Project, which helps non-governmental organizations (NGOs) build and use appropriately-sized data collection systems to accurately monitor, evaluate, and report impact.
 Using new technologies like microsatellite imagery, mobile applications, and environmental sensors, CEGA is helping NGOs use timely and actionable operational data for effective decision-making, while demonstrating accountability to their funders.

 Roughly 4 million people die prematurely from illness attributable to the household air pollution from cooking with solid fuels.
 Improved cookstoves have the potential to substantially reduce exposure to harmful emissions from cooking.
 However, adoption and impacts of these cookstoves are usually measured with surveys, which are known to be highly error-prone.
 In this study, sensors are applied to the cookstoves to accurately measure adoption.